PJCazorla/Differences-between-perfect-and-prime-powers/README.md

 	 -> specificExponents.m: This includes all the techniques that we present in Section 7 in order to show that there are no exponents for a fixed value of p.

+  	 -> classGroups.m: This includes an elementary script to check the validity of
+                           our work in Section 7.3.
+In particular, we show that all the class groups that we consider are cyclic.

  -> PARI-GP: This includes the computations on linear forms in logarithms in Section 8.
              We note that this code is an adaptation of (2), and it is required to work in conjunction with it.
 Numbers should be modified inside the code in order for this to work.

      -> lfl.gp: Module including the functions and quantities relevant to our problem.